Tuesday, February 10, 2009

 Welcome To Belleville

-Since 1937, Belleville, NJ is a premier location for viewing Cherry Blossoms.
-There are over 3,000 Cherry Blossom trees of many different varieties which bloom over an extended period.
-The number is increasing with a new planting program.
-Many of our streets are lined with beautiful blossoming trees, but most visitors come to see the outstanding display in the park.
+Belleville, NJ is a premier location for viewing Cherry Blossoms.
+There are now over 4,000 Cherry Blossom trees of many different varieties which bloom over an extended period in the park.
+There are an additional thousand beautiful blossoming trees growing along the streets of town.
 Visitors each year number in the tens of thousands.
-We hope you will enjoy this site intended to be a resource center for those who wish to experience the magic of that exquisite "Rite of Spring", the annual blooming of the Cherry Blossoms in our village.
-As you scroll down, you will find -
+We hope you will enjoy this site intended to be a resource center for those who wish to experience the magic of that exquisite Rite of Spring, the annual blooming of the Cherry Blossoms in our village.

 1. Sample photos of this year's display.